Angular power spectra of anisotropic stochastic gravitational wave background: developing statistical methods and analyzing data from ground-based detectors: Conclusions

 \section{Conclusions}

-We present the first narrowband (1 Hz) angular power spectra $C_\ell(f)$ by analyzing data from the third observing run of the Advanced LIGO and Advanced Virgo detectors.
-It aims to probe extended narrowband sources of the SGWB.
-We do not find any significant signature of narrowband SGWB.
-We set the $95\%$ confidence Bayesian upper limits on the narrowband $C_\ell(f)$, which may be helpful to constrain astrophysical and cosmological models.
+We present the first narrow band (1 Hz) angular power spectra $C_\ell(f)$ by analyzing data from the third observing run of the Advanced LIGO and Advanced Virgo detectors.
+It aims to probe extended narrow band sources of the SGWB.
+We do not find any significant signature of narrow band SGWB.
+We set the $95\%$ confidence Bayesian upper limits on the narrow band $C_\ell(f)$, which may be helpful to constrain astrophysical and cosmological models.

-We start by deriving the estimator for the isotropic component ($\ell_{\text{max}}=0$) for a narrowband and broadband statistically isotropic background and find the results to be consistent with the standard isotropic search.
-Then we estimate the narrowband angular power spectra, which involve the inversion of the Fisher-information matrix (the deconvolution problem).
+We start by deriving the estimator for the isotropic component ($\ell_{\text{max}}=0$) for a narrow band and broadband statistically isotropic background and find the results to be consistent with the standard isotropic search.
+Then we estimate the narrow band angular power spectra, which involve the inversion of the Fisher-information matrix (the deconvolution problem).
 Here, we have implemented the SVD-based regularization scheme with a reasonable choice of the condition number.
 We also note that the detector's sensitivity to higher modes increases as the signal frequency increases.
 Hence, we set a threshold on analyzed harmonic modes for a given frequency (diffraction limit) before performing an inversion.

 The clean angular power spectrum estimators are still correlated, which creates hurdles in obtaining an analytical expression for the likelihood function.
 Since we used the SNR of $C_\ell(f)$ as the detection statistic, we attempted to get the PDF for SNR with the assumption that no signal is present and the modes are uncorrelated.
-The approximated distribution is found to be consistent with the noise realization obtained by the time-shift method (but with modified DOF obtained by fitting the realization).
+The approximated distribution is found to be consistent with the noise realization obtained by the timeshift method (but with modified DOF obtained by fitting the realization).
 There is a possibility of improvement in approximating the PDF, which is left for future exploration.
 In the absence of any significant signal, we set Bayesian upper limits on the angular power spectra with $95\%$ confidence lying in the range $C_\ell^{1/2}\leq(3.1\times10^{-9}-0.76) \text{ sr}^{-1}$.